axibase/atsd/integration/pentaho/report-designer/README.md

 ## Verify Connection

-ATSD connection can be verified using the SELECT 1 query.
-The returned data should be 1.
+ATSD connection can be verified using the `SELECT 1` query.

 Example of `SELECT 1` test query: